Serving & Serve Receive (Start Here)

 Common starting points:

-• Serving: reduce free points first (errors), then add targets/intent.
+• Serving: reduce free points first (bad errors especially), then add targets/intent.

 • Serve receive: first build playable first contact, then improve location and speed.